lucky-vers/Cryptonite-Taskphase/Writeup.md

 # Level 3 → 4

 The password is said to be stored in a hidden file in the `inhere` directory.
-As hidden files are always prefixed with a `.` at the beginning of their filenames, we can the following command.
+As hidden files are always prefixed with a `.` at the beginning of their filenames, we can use the following command

 ```
 bandit3@bandit:~$ cat inhere/.*